How to Find Great Startup Jobs

 While each startup is different, some of the common startup perks include cool colleagues, relaxed dress codes, more frequent recognition for your efforts, a genuine sense of accomplishment when goals are met (and responsibility when they are not), and the absolute certainty that your contribution matters.

-How to Find Job Opportunities at Startups
+Job Opportunities at Startups

 Of course the real trick, which some may see as an additional con, is the discovery of opportunities to get your foot in the door with a new startup organization.

 While startups do account for a large number of jobs each year, they don’t always advertise these positions through traditional channels.
 This means you’ll have to do some creative thinking and networking in order to be considered — or even learn about available positions.

 Be Where the Startup Jobs Are